How to Understand Your Texas Insurance Coverage

 In our 21 years of serving injured Texans, we have seen this scenario play out with insurance companies time and again.
 This is why it’s important you know your rights and understand your Texas insurance coverage.

-UNDERSTANDING TYPES OF INSURANCE COVERAGE
+UNDERSTANDING TYPES OF INSURANCE COVERAGE IN TX

 In too many cases, we’ve seen insurance companies take advantage of motorists who don’t know their rights.
 Here’s a rundown on the types of coverage you may have and what each one means: